osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 Atomic types, such as strings, floats and arrays, are defined entirely by the SdsTypeCode and do not need other fields to define the type.

-Types that require additional definition, such as enums and objects, are identified using a generic SdsTypeCode, such as ByteEnum, Int32Enum, NullableInt32Enum, or Object, plus additional SdsTypeProperty fields.
+Types that require additional definition (enumerations and objects, for example) are identified with a generic SdsTypeCode (`ByteEnum`, `Int32Enum`, `NullableInt32withEnum`, or `Object`, for example) *and* additional SdsTypeProperty fields.

 **Supported Types**